- VSAM structures

 The RECOVER BCS FORWARD option will read SMF dump files to recover a catalog to a point in time.
 It is also possible to forward recover a VVDS file from SMF records.
 The RECOVER command also has a simulate option for testing.

 A couple of useful options for DR is EMPTY-GDG, which will just recover GDG bases and the CATSCRUB command which will synchronise a catalog with the data on a specified set of volumes.
-This is useful if you do not recover all your data in a DR test.
-CATSCRUB can take numerous parameters, for example it can be set to delete all MIGRAT datasets.
+CATSCRUB is explained in detail above as a separate product.

 A single step MERGECAT function will move records between catalogs for alias balancing.